cdapio/tigon/tigon-docs/developer-guide/source/faq.rst

 **What is Tigon?**

-**Tigon** is an open-source, real-time, low-latency, high-throughput stream processing framework.
+**Tigon** is an open-source, real-time stream processing framework built on top of Hadoop |(TM)| and HBase.

 **Who is Tigon intended for?**

+Developers who are interested in creating powerful, yet simple-to-develop stream processing applications that can handle large volumes of data.

 **What are some of the applications that can be built on Tigon?**

+- Processing stream sources such as Twitter, Webserver Logs
+- Rapid Joining, Filtering, and Aggregating of Streams

 **How does Tigon work?**

-This is explained in our `Tigon Concepts and Architecture <architecture>`__ guide.
+Tigon is built on top of Hadoop/HBase.
+It uses the `Tephra Transaction Engine <https://github.com/caskco/tephra>`__ and Twill for spinning up YARN applications.
+For in-memory stream processing, it uses the TigonSQL in-memory stream processing engine developed by AT&T.

 **What is the difference between Tigon and Cask's other projects, such as CDAP?**

-Tigon is oriented around solving a specific problem: rapid ingestion of data.
+Tigon is focused on solving the issues faced in real-time stream processing.

-The `Cask Data Application Platform (CDAP) <http:cask.co/cdap>`__ is a generalized data application platform designed for solving a wider range of problems.
+The `Cask Data Application Platform (CDAP) <http:cask.co/cdap>`__ is a generalized 'Big Data' application platform with additional features such as dataset abstractions, batch job integration, and security.

 **What's the vision for Tigon?**

+Enable every Java developer to create powerful, real-time stream processing applications.

-**How fast will Tigon import data?**
+.. **How fast will Tigon import data?**

-**How big a cluster has Tigon been run on?**
+.. **How big a cluster has Tigon been run on?**

 Running Tigon
 =============

 **How do I get started with Tigon?**

+Download the tar.gz, untar it and checkout the examples!

 See our `Getting Started With Tigon <getting-started>`__ guide.